criteo/kitchen-vagrant_winrm/README.md

 The default will be computed from the platform name of the instance.

+### <a name="config-provision"></a> provision

+A boolean value that determines whether Vagrant provisioning system is used when creating the VM.

+By default the value is unset, or `nil`.
+In this case the driver will not use the Vagrant provisioning system

 ### <a name="config-provider"></a> provider

 This determines which Vagrant provider to use.
 The value should match